cmu-csd-phd/csd-blog/website/content/2026/stepwise-flow-grpo.md

 ### GRPO

-[GRPO](https://arxiv.org/abs/2402.03300) is the policy optimization algorithm popularized by [DeepSeek-R1](https://arxiv.org/abs/2501.12948).
+[GRPO](https://arxiv.org/abs/2402.03300) is the policy optimization algorithm introduced in DeepSeekMath (Shao et al., 2024) and later popularized by [DeepSeek-R1](https://arxiv.org/abs/2501.12948).
 It is appealingly simple, and crucially it avoids needing a learned critic network (more on that below).

 For each prompt \\(c\\), we sample \\(N\\) trajectories from the current policy and compute each one's reward \\(r^{i}\\) for \\(i = 1, \ldots, N\\).
 We then standardize the rewards within this group of \\(N\\):